linkbcms/cms/packages/core/README.md

 # Linkbcms Core

 This is the core package for LinkbCMS.
+It contains the core functionality and the shared types.

 ## Setup